 - Children are not the primary audience, but the video is still directed at children based on the factors below.
 (This is known under COPPA as 'mixed audience' content, which is a type of child-directed content.
 General audience content is not the same as mixed audience.)

-When deciding whether or not your channel or video is Made for Kids, you should consider various factors, including:
+When deciding whether your channel or video is made for kids, you should consider various factors, including:

 - Subject matter of the video (e.g. educational content for preschoolers).

-- Whether children are your intended or actual audience for the video.
+- Whether children are your intended audience (e.g. as indicated in your video metadata) or the actual audience for the video.

 - Whether the video includes child actors or models.